Cognigy/Documentation/docs/ai/empower/agentic-ai/overview.md

 ##### Tool Actions

-_Tool Actions_ represent specific tasks that an AI Agent needs to perform within a Flow.
+_Tool Actions_ represent specific tasks that an AI Agent can perform.
-A [tool action](../../build/node-reference/ai/ai-agent.md#tool) allows the AI Agent to interact with external services to accomplish a particular job, such as calling an API or processing data.
+A [tool action](../../build/node-reference/ai/ai-agent.md#tool) allows the AI Agent to for example interact with external services such as an API or to execute a number of rules-based actions.
+The full power of Cognigy.AI can be used to configure what happens when a Tool Action is called.

 ##### Tool Calls

-_Tool Calls_ occur when the AI Agent decides to use a Tool Action and sends a request to the LLM to execute it.
+_Tool Calls_ occur when the AI Agent decides to use a Tool Action and executed the branch underneath the Tool Action node.

 #### Resolve Tool Action Node